ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

 </plugin>
 ```

+On Linux, MacOS, and other POSIX-like operating systems, this will read the `$PATH` environment
+variable and search for a binary named `protoc` case-sensitively.
+The executable **MUST** be
+executable by the current user (i.e. `chomd +x /path/to/protoc`), otherwise it will be ignored.

+On Windows, this will respect the `%PATH%` environment variable (case insensitive).
+The path will
+be searched for files where their name matches `protoc` case-insensitively, ignoring the file
+extension.
+The file extension must match one of the extensions specified in the `%PATHEXT%`
+environment variable.
+The above example would match `protoc.EXE` on Windows, as an example.

 ### Using protoc from a specific path

 You may wish to run `protoc` from a specific path on your file system.
 If you need to do this,